MarcelBienko3b/cert-generator/README.md

           │ cert-background.jpg     [ annot.
 2 ]
           │ README.md
           │
-          └─── Certificates         [ This folder is necessary for app to work properly ]
+          └─── Certificates         [ This folder is necessary for app to work properly,
+          |    |                      it will contain generated certificates ]
           |    |
           |    | README.md
           |